jas-atwal/catweb/README.md

 Successfully signed dtr.west.us.se.dckr.org/se-jasatwal/catweb:latest
 ```

 2. In a web browser navigate to https://dtr.west.us.se.dckr.org/.
 If prompted to log in, please do so

-	Click on `Repositories` and show the image you just uploaded
+Click on `Repositories` and show the image you just uploaded and discuss the automation of:
-	Discuss:

 ```text
 image signing